CloudGenVR/HowToMakeStreaming/codegen2021.md

 | Long - Live Coding | livecoding@cloudgen.it |  C0d3Gen2021 |
 | Live Coding  | livecoding@cloudgen.it |  C0d3Gen2021 |

-After conference this accont will be destroyed
+After conference these accont will be destroyed